jarokaz/mlops-labs/workshops/kfp-caip-sklearn/lab-03-kfp-cicd/README.md

-# CI/CD for the KFP pipeline
+# CI/CD for a KFP pipeline

 In this lab you will walk through authoring of a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.
 You will also integrate your workflow with **GitHub** by setting up a trigger that starts the  workflow when a new tag is applied to the **GitHub** repo hosting the pipeline's code.